Ian-Kiprotich/cpims_api/README.md

 Code base for CPIMS API development.

 ## All Code base
-For Child Protection Information Management Sy
+For Child Protection Information Management System